 For an Orchard Road equivalent, there’s Nanping Pedestrian Street.
 This car-free road is a shopping haven and one of Kunming’s busiest commercial streets, where you can find restaurants, supermarts, and high-end branded shops.

-It’s also within walking distance to the Jingxing Flower and Bird Market (景星花鸟珠宝市场), a busy market with pets, botany, and antiquity traders.
+It’s also within walking distance of the Jingxing Flower and Bird Market (景星花鸟珠宝市场), a busy market with pets, botany, and antiquity traders.

 9) Park 1903 (公园1903)

-This shopping district is quite elusive, and the only information we could find on the web is from Baidu, China’s Google.
-So we decided to head there for ourselves and bring you pictures of this hipster place that’s quite the rage now on China’s Douyin (TikTok).
+This shopping district is quite elusive, so we decided to head there for ourselves and bring you pictures of this hipster place that was quite the rage on China’s Douyin (TikTok).

 With buildings modelled after European cities, Park 1903 is China’s very first integrated open-concept park mall.
 It’s here where you can find official shops of many international and homegrown Chinese brands.
 It may seem slightly upmarket but you’ll know you’re only getting the real deals here.

 Even if shopping isn’t your agenda in Kunming, the beautiful architecture and artsy vibes of Park 1903 make it a great place to just chill, take photos, and people-watch.

 Address: Near No. 19 Qianweixi Road, Xishan District, Kunming City (Baidu Map)